+Schedule with a limited resource.
 Tasks is a list of tasks, each of the form task (S\i, D\i, E\i, C\i, T\i).
 Si denotes the start time, Di the positive duration, Ei the end time, Ci the non-negative resource consumption, and Ti the task identifier.
 Each of these arguments must be a finite domain variable with bounded domain, or an integer.
-The constraint holds if at any time during the start and end of each task, the total resource consumption of all tasks running at that time does not exceed the global resource limit (which is 1 by default).
+The constraint holds iff at each time slot during the start and end of each task, the total resource consumption of all tasks running at that time does not exceed the global resource limit.
 Options is a list of options.
 Currently, the only supported option is: